Is Bubble Wrap Recyclable? We Give You The Lowdown on This ‘Irresistible’ Packaging

 As with many other household goods, bubble wrap is actually a trademark, but the term is used in a similar way to how people look for a Kleenex when they sneeze.

 It was accidentally invented in the 1950s and quickly became popular in the packaging industry — from grocery stores to electronics companies.

 Yes, you can put bubble wrap in the recycling bin in some cities and counties.
 You should check for more information with your recycling program to determine exactly what type of plastic they allow.

 You can keep some leftover bubble wrap for reuse, as it's a convenient plastic for sending delicate items.
 Alternatively, you should consider recycling it with a local service provider.

 Yes, Tesco recycles bubble wrap along with other plastic materials.
 Check for a note at the front of the stores that will list out all the allowed materials or call your local store for information.

 Bubble wrap will last many years as it's a very durable type of plastic.
 Much of this will depend on how much it gets knocked around during use for shipping or moving breakable goods.

-Hopefully, this article will have given you enough information to decide how to best reuse and recycle any bubble wrapping material that you receive.
+Hopefully, I was able to give you enough information on how to best reuse and recycle any bubble wrapping material that you have at home.